Skip to Main content

 Direction icon

-Human Habitat Experience
+Enhancing Human Habitat Experience

-The built and natural environment frames the human experience; it facilitates human social interactions, enables movement of people from one point to another, and provides us with the air, water and food we need to flourish.
+The built and natural environment frames enhancing the human experience; it facilitates human social interactions, enables movement of people from one point to another, and provides us with the air, water and food we need to flourish.

 Read more Read Less

-What is the human habitat experience?
+What is enhancing the human habitat experience?

-Associate Professor Herek Clack explains why the human habitat experience should be a critical area of focus for civil and environmental engineers.
+Associate Professor Herek Clack explains why enhancing the human habitat experience should be a critical area of focus for civil and environmental engineers.

 • 3 million